HikariObfuscator/Hikari/README.md

 - Complete Anti-Debuging

 ## Pass Options

+### AntiClassDump
+  Pass ``-enable-acd`` to enable stage 1 AntiClassDump.
+Note that while stage 2 pass is registered in LTO, it's not even remotely usable yet,so doing so at LTO will results in undefined behavior

 ### FunctionCallObfuscate
   Pass ``-enable-fco`` to enable.FCO uses a json configuration to resolve symbols.For example ``{"AAAA":"BBBB"}`` means the pass should replace a call to function ``AAAA`` with a call to the result of ``dlsym(RTLD_DEFAULT,"BBBB")``

   By default configuration is loaded from ``~/Hikari/SymbolConfig.json`` Pass ``fcoconfig=PATH`` to override
 ## Intergrating with Xcode